yansteimle/virtual-gallery-chatbot/README.md

 Course project created by Yan Steimle (7685882) for the course CSI 5180 at the University of Ottawa in the Winter 2021 session.

+The video for the project presentation is available here: https://youtu.be/ifD_88IljUg

 ### Contents

 - `gallery-assistant`: this folder contains the code and data for the chatbot (including the custom action server).
 The SQLite database is stored in the file `gallery.db`.
 The final trained model was too large to be uploaded.
 It is a .tar.gz file one cannot access without installing rasa and running the whole project anyway.
 To recover the final trained model, one simply creates a `gallery-assistant/models` subdirectory and calls `rasa train`.
 Since all of the stories and new training examples created during interactive learning with Rasa X were saved to the data files, it is possible to obtain an analogous bot to the one used for the demonstration by retraining the bot using all provided data.